rike14/project_pizza/README.md

     * Press "r" to reload the emulator.

 * IOS:
-    * Press "i" to open the emulator (remember to install and create the emulator via Android Studio).
+    * Press "i" to open the emulator (remember to install Xcode to create emulator).
     * Press "r" to reload the emulator.